Theory and construction of Quasi-Monte Carlo rules for option pricing and density estimation: Introduction

 This paper proposes and analyses a preintegration method for estimating \emph{the fair price of an Asian option, and the associated distribution function and density function}.
 The method approximates the corresponding multiple integrals by first preintegrating with respect to one well chosen variable, resulting in a smooth function of the other variables, and then integrates over the remaining variables using a carefully constructed Quasi-Monte Carlo method of lattice rule type.

 An Asian option is an option contract where the payoff is determined by the arithmetic average of the price of the underlying asset over the time period.
 The payoff for an Asian \emph{put} option is

 where $K$ is the fixed strike price and $X$ is a real-valued random variable for the average price.
 Similarly, the \emph{call} option is $\max(X - K, 0)$.
 Due to this symmetry, it suffices to consider only one of the two.
-Under the Black--Scholes model, the (discretised) average price is given by a smooth function $X = \phi(Y_0, Y_1, \ldots, Y_d)$, where $Y_\ell \sim \mathrm{N}(0, 1)$ i.i.d., see Section~\ref{sec:option}.
+Under the Black--Scholes model, the (discretised) average price is given by a smooth function $X = \phi(Y_0, Y_1, \ldots, Y_d)$, where $Y_\ell \sim \mathrm{N}(0, 1)$ i.i.d.
+The definition of $\phi$ depends on how the path of the underlying stock price is generated and so is not unique.
+This choice will affect how preintegration can be applied and will be discussed in Section~\ref{GKSS:sec:option}.

 In this paper, we are interested in computing three quantities related to the Asian option, namely the \emph{value} or \emph{fair price} of the option; the \emph{probability} that the average price is below a certain value; and the \emph{probability density} of the random variable $X$.
 Each of the problems can be formulated as an expected value of some non-smooth function of the average price, or equivalently, as a high-dimensional integral, as follows: \begin{itemize} \item The value of the Asian put option is the discounted expected value of the payoff